mshr-h/vscode-verilog-hdl-support/README.md

 ## [Guidelines for Contributing](./CONTRIBUTING.md)

-## Logging
+## Logs

-Logs are outputted to OutputChannel in th VS Code.
+Logs are outputted to LogOutputChannel in th VS Code.
-Open the **Output** pane in VS Code and choose _Verilog_ in the drop-down menu to view the log.
+You can check it by opening the **Output** pane in VS Code and choose _Verilog_ in the drop-down menu.

 ## Helpful links